MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 Search has the following dependencies, which are installed automatically as part of the configuration:

-* [Elasticsearch](https://www.elastic.co/products/elasticsearch) by Elasticsearch BV (see Note 1)
+* [Elasticsearch](https://www.elastic.co/products/elasticsearch) by Elasticsearch BV (see Notes 1 and 2)
 * [Elasticsearch NEST client](https://www.elastic.co/guide/en/elasticsearch/client/net-api/current/index.html)
-* [Oracle Server JRE 8 Update 20 or higher](http://www.oracle.com/technetwork/java/javase/downloads/server-jre8-downloads-2133154.html) Java runtime environment (see Note 2)
+* [Oracle Server JRE 8 Update 20 or higher](http://www.oracle.com/technetwork/java/javase/downloads/server-jre8-downloads-2133154.html) Java runtime environment (see Note 3)
 * [Markdowndeep](http://www.toptensoftware.com/markdowndeep/) by Topten Software
 * [Roslyn](https://github.com/dotnet/roslyn) compiler platform
 * [ANTLR](http://www.antlr.org/) language recognition parser

 **NOTES**:

-* A modified version of Elasticsearch ships with TFS.
+1. A modified version of Elasticsearch ships with TFS.
    Search will work only with this version of Elasticsearch.

-* A newer version of Elasticsearch ships with TFS 2018 Update 2 and above.
+1. A newer version of Elasticsearch ships with TFS 2018 Update 2 and above.
 Upgrading from an older version of Search will result in all content being re-indexed after the installation.
    Depending on the volume of content (code files, work items, and wiki pages), re-indexing can take some time to complete.

-* The system or TFS administrator must ensure that Server JRE is maintained and updated in line with the software provider's recommendations.
+1. The system or TFS administrator must ensure that Server JRE is maintained and updated in line with the software provider's recommendations.
   Also see the [installation notes](#java-notes) that follow.